syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the SfScheduler `ItemsSource`.

 ### Creating the recurrence exceptions for schedule appointment
-You can add the recurrence exception appointments and recurrence exception dates to `ScheduleAppointment`  or remove them from the `ScheduleAppointment` by using its [RecurrenceExceptionDates](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates).
+You can add the recurrence exception appointments and recurrence exception dates to `ScheduleAppointment`  or remove them from the `ScheduleAppointment` by using its [RecurrenceExceptionDates](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ScheduleAppointment.html#Syncfusion_UI_Xaml_Scheduler_ScheduleAppointment_RecurrenceExceptionDates) property.

 ### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
 You can delete any of occurrence which is exception from recurrence pattern appointment by using the `RecurrenceExceptionDates` of `Id` of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception date.